Definition of humanitarian crisis situation

 The Novo Nordisk Foundation acknowledges that a humanitarian crisis can be sudden or slow onset and protracted, and that longer-term crises may comprise several humanitarian emergency situations.

-The Novo Nordisk Foundation will rely on information from multiple international organisations when assessing whether an application should be considered relevant in this category.
+The Novo Nordisk Foundation will rely on information from multiple international stakeholders and organisations and consult current inter-agency humanitarian appeals when assessing whether an application should be considered relevant in this category.

-Organisations and institutions with a registration in Denmark, specifically documented with a Danish CVR number, may apply for grants in the Humanitarian Crisis Support Q4 2019 open call for applications.
+Organisations and institutions with a registration in Denmark, specifically documented with a Danish CVR number, may apply for grants in the Humanitarian Crisis Support open call for applications.

 The Novo Nordisk Foundation will only accept applications from internationally recognised and highly transparent organisations and institutions whose annual reports and annual audited financial reports are publicly available.